MatyIRG/Marlin-bugfix-2.1.x---skr-e3-v3-Gerza/README.md

 - #define NOZZLE_TO_PROBE_OFFSET { 32, -2, 0 } // tell how far is bltouch from the nozzle

 ## Features

-## BL touch
+- BL touch
+- bed tramming
+-

+## Motherboard connections
 - For correct functioning you should plug 3D touch/BL touch as this diagram.
-It can work with connecting everything in Z-Probe pins, but I haven't test it yet.
-It works for now.
+- Connecting everything in Z-Probe pins won't work with this configuration.
+I tried few thing but unsuccessfully.
+__DON'T FORGET TO UNPLUG Z-DIAG JUMPER__
 <p align="center"> <img src="bl_touch.png"> </p>

+&nbsp;
+For a long time I could understand which fan pin use what.
+Here it is:
+- FAN0 - used for cooling the print (most of the time the side fan)
+- FAN1 - used for cooling the extruder (front fan that cools the hotend)
+- FAN2 - used for cooling the controller (fan cooling the motherboard)

 ## configuration.h changes
 There are some speed changes that i won't write here